Fathers Day – Standing Still

 Last March, as my stillborn daughter came into this world, I didn’t want to fly higher than a plane.
 I didn’t care about being faster than a speeding train.
 I didn’t want to be able to shoot webs out of my hands and swing through the city buildings.
 I simply wanted to call for a ‘time-out’.
 I wanted to freeze time.

 I wish I could’ve called for a time-out when they first said that her heart had stopped, or when they handed my beautiful still daughter to me for the first time, or a day later when they took her back from us after the final goodbye.
 What I would’ve given to be able to stop time during those hard moments.

-As dads we want to be the super-hero in our family’s life.
+As dads, we want to be the super-hero in our family’s life.
 As grieving dads, we also want to be the ones who show strength and support all while boxing our own emotions away.
-With the busy days of working, stress and responsibility, we have a tendency to bury the feelings we may have felt from the child we lost.
+With the busy days of work, stress, and responsibility, we have a tendency to bury the feelings we may have felt from the child we lost.
 When something so tragic happens and we realize how little control we actually have, it can cause us to quicken our pace, hide the feelings and shelve any angst.

 I simply want to challenge us on this Father’s day.
 Call a time-out!
 Take the time to stand still.
 If you have children, stand still with them.
-If your only child is gone, grab your spouse, and stand still in memory of them.
-Unbridled words of emotion may never flow from your mouth, but there is strength in silence that can be felt by our families knowing we are standing with them.
-If our child is here or on the other side waiting, we are still father’s.
+If your only child is gone, grab your spouse, and stand still in the memory of them.
+Unbridled words of emotion may never flow from your mouth, but there is strength in silence that can be felt by our families who know we are standing with them.
+If our child is here or on the other side waiting, we are still fathers.
 Let your families know that you are still standing.